simonmichael/hledger_site/src/install.md

     functest PASSED
 -->

-<a name="locale"></a> <!-- required permalink, used in error messages -->
+<a name="locale"></a> <!-- required permalink, maybe used in some error messages -->
+<a name="text-encoding"></a> <!-- newer required permalink, used elsewhere -->

-### Locale
+### Text encoding

-hledger expects non-ascii input to be decodable with the system locale's text encoding.
+hledger expects non-ascii input to be decodable with the system locale's text encoding;
-(For CSV/SSV/TSV files, this can be overridden by the [`encoding`](hledger.md#encoding) CSV rule.)

-Trying to read files which have the wrong text encoding will fail.
-Also, trying to read non-ascii text on a system with no locale configured will fail.
+usually if you try to read a file with a text encoding different from the system encoding, it will fail.
-(This also applies to the Haskell build tools, such as ghc, ghcup, cabal and stack.)
+This also applies to the Haskell build tools, if you are building hledger from source.

+How likely is this to affect you ?
+It depends on your platform and the data you are working with:

+- On Mac, the system encoding is always UTF-8.
+  You'll notice this problem only if you try to process files in a foreign encoding, eg received from a Windows user.

+- On Windows, the system encoding varies by region.
+  If you are working with your own data, you won't notice this problem.
+  If you are on Windows 11 and often need to share files with mac/unix systems, there is a setting for UTF-8 encoding which you might want to enable.

+- On GNU/Linux and other unix systems, the system encoding varies, and is sometimes none.
+  You should ensure that at least some encoding is configured, so that you can work with non-ascii data.
+  It may be controlled by the `LANG` environment variable, or in other ways.

+If you hit this problem, you can

+- configure your system encoding to match the files you usually work with.
+If you're not sure which encoding to use, pick UTF-8.
-To fix this, configure your system locale appropriately, and/or convert the files to your system's text encoding (using `iconv` on unix, or powershell or notepad on Windows).
+- or you can convert the files to your system's text encoding.
+Use `iconv` on unix/mac, powershell or notepad on Windows.
+- or you can use the CSV [`encoding`](hledger.md#encoding) rule to auto-convert CSV(/SSV/TSV) files.

-Eg, let's say you want to work with UTF-8 text on a GNU/Linux system, but it's configured with the C locale, which can only handle ASCII text:
+Here's an example.
+Let's say you want to work with UTF-8 text on a GNU/Linux system, but it's configured with the C locale, which can only handle ASCII text:

 ```cli